davidmoten/grumpy/README.md

 How to make your own WMS
 ---------------------------
+Using a war project (you could just copy the wms-demo project and change its artifact and group id, remove the parent reference as well):

 ###Create a layer:

 See [CustomLayer.java](https://github.com/davidmoten/grumpy/blob/master/wms-demo/src/main/java/com/github/davidmoten/grumpy/wms/demo/CustomLayer.java) for how to render a layer using a ```Projector``` and a ```RendererUtil```.